- 3 packages (9 ounces each) fresh baby spinach

 - 8 butter-flavored crackers, coarsely crushed

-- Place half of the spinach in a steamer basket; place in a large saucepan over 1 in. of water.
+- Preheat oven to 350°.
+Place half of the spinach in a steamer basket; place in a large saucepan over 1 in. of water.
 Bring to a boil; cover and steam for 3-4 minutes or just until wilted.
 Transfer to a large bowl.
 Repeat with remaining spinach; set aside.

 - In a large saucepan, saute onion in butter until tender.
 Reduce heat to low; stir in the cream cheese, sour cream, half-and-half, 1/3 cup Parmesan cheese, garlic and pepper.
 Cook and stir until cream cheese is melted.
 Stir in the artichokes, dill, seasoned salt and spinach.

 - Transfer to an ungreased 2-qt. baking dish.
 Sprinkle with cracker crumbs and remaining Parmesan cheese.
-Bake, uncovered, at 350° for 20-25 minutes or until edges are bubbly.
+Bake, uncovered, for 20-25 minutes or until edges are bubbly.
 Yield: 12 servings (1/2 cup each).

 Reviews for Creamy Parmesan Spinach Bake